Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 ## Surrogate keys

-- We can solve this situation by **including an extra attribute** in the relation to act as the primary key.
+- We can solve this situation by **including an additional attribute** with a unique value in the relation to act as the primary key.
 For example, a `messageid` attribute that holds a unique number for each tuple:

 | <span v-mark.circle.red>messageid</span> | from                       | to                         | title    | body         |
 | --------- | -------------------------- | -------------------------- | -------- | ------------ |